 Pilots (Front Mission 1)#

 Pilots get exps when attacking and defending.
 There is not one exp data but 4, Melee, Short, Long and Agility.
-The exp type you get would depend on the action you took in battle.
+The exp type you get would depend on the action you take in battle.
 Even if you lose a wanzer, you will still receive the experience points for the actions you have taken up to that point.
-Except yourself of cause, losing yourself would most likely be game over.
+Except for yourself of cause, losing yourself would most likely be game over.

-Generally speaking the earlier joined the better in terms of overall skill set and attributes, the later joined are either too specialized (limited skill set except in one area) or weak, some even with skill slot shortage.
+Generally speaking, the earlier joined the better in terms of overall skill set and attributes, the later joined are either too specialized (limited skill set except in one area) or weak, some even with skill slot shortage.
 You want to actively hold your aces back if you trained them too much, as everyone will be eventually useful and any exp beyond 9999 is wasted.

 In the pilot status window, the password is the data you would enter in the VS play menu of your friend’s game.
 In this way you can battle your wanzer with your friend.

-Call Sign |
+Call sign |

-Type |
+📚 |

-1st Melee |
+1st 🤛(K) |

 2nd |